Lisa Paus: Early life and education

 Paus was born in Rheine, West Germany, and grew up in nearby Emsbüren, close to the Dutch border.
 She grew up in an affluent family; her father, the engineer Hermann Paus, founded and owned the Hermann Paus Maschinenfabrik, a company with around 300 employees that produces special-purpose machines and vehicles for the mining industry.
 The name Paus means pope, originating as a Middle Low German nickname for someone renowned for their piety, and is found in northern Germany, the Netherlands and Scandinavia; her family is unrelated to the famous literary family of the name.

-After graduating from high school she volunteered for one year at an orphanage in Hamburg.
+She completed her Abitur at Emsland Gymnasium, and volunteered for one year at an orphanage in Hamburg.
 She then moved to Berlin to study at the Free University.
 She graduated in 1999 with a master's degree in economics.

 From 1997 until 1999, Paus worked for Frieder Otto Wolf who was a Member of the European Parliament (MEP) for Germany's Green Party.
 In 2005 she became a teacher at the Berlin School of Economics and Law.